-Marketing and business strategy don't always translate easily into creative work; you'll need to do some work to convert these strategies into a creative vision that fits your organization’s goals.
+Marketing and business strategy don't always translate easily into creative work; you'll need to do some work in creative operations management to convert these strategies into a creative vision that fits your organization’s goals.

 So, part of your job as a creative director or leader is translating your client’s requirements (or company’s requirements, if you work in-house) into a creative vision your team can grasp.

 This will reduce ambiguity and allow all your team members to continue working towards their goals.

 Now that you’ve set goals for your team, you must foster collaboration between them to create a productive and successful work environment.

 You can do this by providing opportunities for team members to work together i.e., by conducting team-building exercises or collaborating on cross-functional projects.

 Another way to encourage collaboration is to create a safe environment in which your team members feel comfortable sharing their ideas and opinions and demonstrate a positive attitude towards healthy communication.

 Lastly, provide regular feedback and recognition for team members who collaborate effectively, and address any conflicts or communication issues promptly, so your team members continue working together smoothly.

 Effective creative briefs distill the main project requirements and consolidate everything your creative team requires in one convenient location.
 It’s also the first line of defense against a poorly thought design request from a client or other departments in your organization.

 So, implement a culture of producing creative briefs, deadlines, and checkpoints using your leadership talents.